aras72h/howto/README.md

 ### Step 5: Connect and Start Tunneling

 After activating the profile, go to the **Home** page of the application.
 You will see a play button or "Connect" option.
 Tap on it to initiate the SSH connection and start tunneling your network traffic through the SSH server.
 Once connected, you should see a "Connected" or "Tunneling" status in the NapsternetV interface.
+NapsternetV might show an advertisement from time to time, just look for the close button, and if you can’t find it, use the next step to verify your connection.

 ### Step 6: Verify the Connection